 Strike Anywhere Matches in a Waterproof Container (1)

 20-25 Full Size Strike Anywhere Matches in a proper Waterproof Match Container.
 The first thing I now do with these Match Containers is to replace the O-Ring with a Silicone Hose Washer made for garden hoses, these are thicker, made with silicone and designed to work in cold wet conditions.
-I also put a piece of rough sand paper into the top of the lid to ensure that I can always Light the Matches easily.
-As well I replaced the O-ring with one made for taps to ensure it stays waterproof in the cold.
-I placed one piece of tinder on top of the matches to stop them from accidently striking the lid, in this case it is a cotton ball (6).
+I also put a piece of rough sand paper into the top of the lid to ensure that I can always light the matches.
+I placed one piece of tinder on top of the matches to stop them from accidently striking the lid, in this case it is a Cotton Ball (6).
 I also wrapped a piece of Duct Tape around the Container so I have a piece handy for repairs.
 This is a fantastic place to store duct tape, just ensure you use it on a regular basis and replace when it is running low.

 Good Quality Striker, a FireSteel made in Sweden and sold under the brand name Light My Fire.
 If my Matches Fail I can always Fallback on the Striker.
 This will give me Hundreds of Fires if Necessary.
 In this case I choose a full size Striker of the best quality available.
 I do not like to take chances with cheap alternatives and the sharpened steel piece of this model is excellent at producing lots of sparks.

 Fire Lighting Aids (3)

 4 Pieces of Tinder (Cotton Balls, Wax and Kerosene) are packed into an old Ear Plug Container and 1 extra in the top of the Match Container to reduced the chances of the Matches Striking by accident (6).
 Space is limited so I take the best Tinder available.
 You will never know the conditions you might get, so having good quality Tinder just makes sense.